Tailor-made Tour 14 days from £4450 per person

 Vietnam’s charismatic capital, on the Red River, may be expanding and modernizing at an extraordinary pace, but it’s a great city to explore.
 Surrounded by parks and tranquil lakes…

 Hanoi Street Food Experience

 Hanoi’s five stars don’t have a monopoly on fine dining.
 In fact, some of the most authentic and delicious dishes in the city are served in the open-air kitchens of the old quarter…

 Rising in majestic fashion from the northern shore of Vietnam, the limestone formations of Halong Bay create a unique, spellbinding landscape.
 Around 2,000 islands, islets, outcrop…

 A thriving port before it was eclipsed by nearby Da Nang, Hoi An’s Old Quarter preserves a unique cultural legacy spanning more than three hundred years of colonial trade.
 Wanderin…

 Ho Chi Minh City

-Ho Chi Minh City – or ‘HCMC’ as it’s more often referred to these days – epitomizes the contrasting facets of modern Vietnam.
+Ho Chi Minh City or HCMC, previously known as Saigon is Vietnam’s busiest and most popular city epitomizes the contrasting facets of modern Vietnam.
 Vibrant, dynamic and evolving a…

 Vespa Tour of HCMC